 Spoke at the Washington Times International Policy Event: "Advancing the Global Debate Over Climate Change Policy" on November 4, 2009 at the Willard Hotel in Washington, D.C.

-United States Supreme Court, Most Circuit Courts of Appeal, the United States District Courts for the Districts of Nebraska, the District of Columbia and the Eastern District of Texas, and the United States Court of Federal Claims
+United States Court of Appeals for the Seventh Circuit, the United States Supreme Court, Most Circuit Courts of Appeal, the United States District Courts for the Districts of Nebraska, the District of Columbia and the Eastern District of Texas, and the United States Court of Federal Claims